 It's these kinds of energy savings that Steam Whistle keeps in mind.
 We will strive to continually improve by sourcing new energy-efficient technology in our production facilities.

 Water Conservation & Purification

-Water is the single highest volume input used at our brewery.
+Water is the single highest volume input used at any brewery.
 We source our spring water for brewing from the Caledon Hills because of its purity; no need to de-chlorinate, filter or de-mineralize the spring water as it tastes so pure and delicious arriving to us from an aquifer deep below a layer of granite rock, protecting it from urban, industrial and agricultural run-off.
-But aside from the spring water we use in brewing our beer, we also use a tremendous amount of municipal tap water in our operations to wash bottles, cans, kegs, tanks and floors of the packaging line, as well as water in our office, admin and hospitality areas.
+But aside from the spring water we use in brewing our beer, we also use municipal tap water in our operations to wash bottles, cans, kegs, tanks and floors of the packaging line, as well as water in our office, admin and hospitality areas.
 We’ve launched a program to conserve as much water as possible through the installation of water-saving equipment like our new bottle washer, keg filling line and shower heads on the packaging line.
 We have undertaken staff education/training.
 We have eliminated all phosphates from our cleaning agents so as not to contaminate waste water here and have begun working with some water quality experts to improve the purity of our waste water from operations.
 Our ‘thinking big’ goal long-term is to make our waste water drinkable.
 We know there is a long road of change and investment ahead.

 Waste Diversion Program